chaunceygardiner/weewx-loopdata/docs/index.md

 ![The LoopData sample report: a live instrument panel](images/LoopDataReport.png)

-**Requirements:** Python 3.7 or later and WeeWX 4 or 5.
+**Requirements:** Python 3.7 or later and WeeWX 4.6 or later.
 No third-party Python packages.

 ## The whole idea in one example